cse-Major-Project-GenAI-Music/CVAE_music_gen-neural-network-/backend/machine_learning_models/Readme.md

 # Music Generation with CVAE and CLSTM

-This document provides an overview of two model architectures used for music generation: Conditional Variational Autoencoder (CVAE) and Conditional LSTM (CLSTM).
+This document provides an overview of two model architectures used for music generation: Conditional Variational Autoencoder (CVAE) and Contextual LSTM (CLSTM).
 You can view the detailed implementations and download the models from the following links:

 - [Click to view 'Building CVAE'](https://www.kaggle.com/code/irohiwin/800-cvae-gen-music-1?scriptVersionId=222120120)
 - [Click to view 'Metrics for CVAE'](https://www.kaggle.com/code/irohiwin/measure-uniqueness-of-generated-samples-cvae/)